 Through the Jewish people also came Yeshua (Jesus), through whom the spiritual seed of Abraham has spread throughout the world.
 (Galatians 3:7–16)

-Walking in God’s blessings is not without its challenges.
+Walking in God’s blessings was not without its challenges.

 When God told Abraham, “I will make of you a great nation, and I will bless you, and make your name great; and you shall be a blessing” (Genesis 12:2), even Abraham could not imagine how this could come about.